department-of-veterans-affairs/vets-api/modules/simple_forms_api/app/services/simple_forms_api/form_remediation/docs/README.md

 In `archive_forms_by_uuid`, `benefits_intake_uuids` specifies a collection of submission identifiers, and `type` defines the upload type (default is `remediation`).
 This task initializes a configuration object (`VffConfig`) and triggers the batch job, printing presigned URLs upon completion.

-Note: THIS RAKE TASK IS FOR REFERENCE ONLY!!
-This rake task is specifically configured to interact with the Veteran Facing Forms team's S3 bucket.
+Note: **THIS RAKE TASK IS FOR REFERENCE ONLY!!** This rake task is specifically configured to interact with the Veteran Facing Forms team's S3 bucket, so please don't use it for your team.

 #### Batch Processing Job